-Transform an aging table with a decoupage furniture makeover
+How to transform any aging table with a decoupage furniture makeover.

 I have had some extra time on my hands and got this table makeover completed a bit differently than I had originally planned.

 I decided to decoupage the table by weaving strips of wrapping paper over the surface of the table.